3 Reasons To Explore Europe's Corporate Bonds

 The Big ECB Backstop

-The European Central Bank (ECB) is firmly committed to keeping regional interest rates lower for longer and is sticking with its quantitative easing (QE) bond-buying program.
+The European Central Bank (ECB) is firmly committed to keeping regional interest rates lower for longer and is sticking with its quantitative easing (QE) bond buying program.
 The pace of monthly purchases of regional sovereign, covered and corporate bonds will slow slightly from April.
 But the ECB is extending QE for an extra nine months so that it runs through to at least December 2017.

 In addition, the ECB is tackling the technical challenge of finding enough eligible bonds to buy each month by including short-term government debt in the program, while also conceding that it may now buy negative-yielding bonds.